LGBTQ movements in the United States: 1920s

 Those masculine women and feminine men!

 Homosexuals received a level of acceptance that was not seen again until the 1960s.
 Until the early 1930s, gay clubs were openly operated, commonly known as "pansy clubs".
 The relative liberalism of the decade is demonstrated by the fact that the actor William Haines, regularly named in newspapers and magazines as the number-one male box-office draw, openly lived in a gay relationship with his lover, Jimmie Shields.
 Other popular gay actors/actresses of the decade included Alla Nazimova and Ramon Novarro.
 In 1927, Mae West wrote a play about homosexuality called The Drag, and alluded to the work of Karl Heinrich Ulrichs.
 It was a box-office success.
 West regarded talking about sex as a basic human rights issue, and was also an early advocate of gay rights.
 Emma Goldman also spoke out in defense of gay rights during this time.
-With the return of conservatism in the 1930s, the public grew intolerant of homosexuality, and gay actors were forced to choose between retiring or agreeing to hide their sexuality.